natandaniel/java/jpa/src/main/java/jpa/examples/coffee_house/readme.md

-# Coffee House JPA Sample Project
+# Coffee House

-This sample project leverages JPA features to model and manage the domain of a Coffee House business.
+This sample code leverages JPA features to model and manage the domain of a Coffee House business.
 It includes various classes, relationships, and configurations to demonstrate the flexibility and capabilities of JPA.

 ## Features Explored